People Request That We Make A Statement On Their "Am I The Jerk?" Stories

 “NTJ.
 Kevin is doing some serious meta-gaming and has quite a bit of ‘main character syndrome.’

 Those backstory moments are so special in D&D, and can really pull each player in.
+Having a player constantly ruin those defining moments would be absolutely infuriating.

-You’ve had players approach you as dungeon master to sort this out, and now you have.
 You had clearly set out your expectations to the group and had spoken to Kevin about his behavior 1-on-1, this was the correct final step for you to take.”
 DuckInMyHeart

 Another User Comments:

 “NTJ, you had other players coming to you and explaining that his actions were bothering them, plus you gave him multiple chances to fix the behavior.
-Bad mental health is not a free pass to be a jerk.”
-Zayrik

 19. AITJ For Standing Up For My Sister?

-“My sister (17F) is in her senior year of high school.
 She has straight A’s, 3.8GPA.
 S he graduates in a couple of months.
 Yesterday my mom received a phone call from the dean saying that my sister needs to attend a 5-hour mandatory cyberbully course on Saturday.
+We were shocked because my sister is in the GSA club, she is in the social justice club, and she attends rallies and constantly fundraises for causes that matter to her.

 My mom asked the dean what happened and he said that they found out she followed an Instagram account called ‘her school’s name_ rumors’ and it had over 700 followers, and it would talk trash about all the other students at her school.